for Japanese Learners, Page 3

 Our final Lesson 3 exercise is the B/V sounds sentence dictation

 practice.
-The teacher will read 2 sentences using the B & V sounds
+The teacher will read 2 sentences using the B and V sounds

 and you should write down the sentences on a piece of paper as best you